-There aren’t many experiences in life that you can say are once in a lifetime, but experiencing the monarch butterfly migration in Mexico is undoubtedly one of them.
+There aren’t many experiences in life that you can say are once in a lifetime, but experiencing the monarch butterflies of Mexico is undoubtedly one of them.
 Each year millions of monarch butterflies make the long trek from Canada and the northern part of the United States to Mexico where they stay for winter months.
-If you want to witness the monarch butterfly migration in Mexico, here’s what you need to know!

-The butterfly migration begins in October, and most butterflies don’t arrive to Mexico until around late November or December.
-January to early February is peak season for witnessing the monarch butterfly migration in Mexico.
+The Mexico monarch butterfly migration begins in October, and most butterflies don’t arrive in Mexico until around late November or December.
+January to early February is the peak season for witnessing the monarch butterfly migration in Mexico.

 It’s also suggested you go on a weekday if at all possible.
-This is a very popular attraction (for good reason), and while the top of the mountain is extremely quite and peaceful, the weekends can get very crowded.
+This is a very popular attraction (for good reason).
+And while the top of the mountain is extremely quiet and peaceful, the weekends can get very crowded.

-In Mexico, there are several sanctuaries you can visit in Mexico and Michoacan state which are home to Oyamel fir, pine, and oak trees.
-These forest are the perfect climate for the butterflies to survive and reproduce during the cold winter months.
+In Mexico, there are three sanctuaries you can visit in Mexico and Michoacan state.
+Both of these areas are home to Oyamel fir, pine, and oak trees.
+The perfect habitat and climate for the butterflies to survive and reproduce during the cold winter months.

 All of the butterfly sanctuaries in Mexico are protected, which means you are only allowed to enter with a designated tour guide.

-- Santuario Piedra Herrada in Mexico State which is about 45 minutes outside of Valle de Bravo and is where we went (see more on our experience here) and probably the most popular out of the three.
-You can hike up the mountain (very steep and high elevation), or you can ride a horse.
-We paid $70 pesos per person to walk and horses were $250 pesos extra.
+- Santuario Piedra Herrada is in Mexico State.
+This is about 45 minutes outside of Valle de Bravo and is where we went.
+It is also the most popular of the three.
+To get to the sanctuary you will need to climb up a very steep mountain.
+Or you can ride a horse.
+We paid $70 pesos for our entrance fee to walk with a guide.
+The horses were $250 pesos more.

-- Santuario Mariposa Monarca El Rosario in Michoacan state which is about 2 hours outside of Mexico city.
-We met a couple on our trip to the butterfly sanctuary that also went here, and said the experience was vastly different.
+- Santuario Mariposa Monarca El Rosario is in Michoacan state.
+This is roughly 2 hours outside of Mexico City.
+We met a couple on our trip to the butterfly sanctuary that also went here.
+They said the experience was vastly different.
 This is less of a forest and more of open field where the butterflies fly around in the thousands.
-They also said they took horses and lunch was included in the field!
-If you’ve been here, please share in the comments below.
+They also said they took horses and lunch was included in the field.

-- Santuario de la Mariposa Monarca Sierra Chincua in Michoacan state about 3 and a half hours outside of Mexico city.
-This is the least visited out of the three, likely because it’s slightly further than the others.
+- Santuario de la Mariposa Monarca Sierra Chincua is in Michoacan state.
+To get there you’ll need to drive about 3 and a half hours from Mexico City.
+This is the least visited out of the three sanctuaries.
 You can hike or ride a horse to view the butterflies in addition to other activities like suspension bridges and zip lining.

 What to expect when viewing the monarch butterflies

 Everyone was extremely respectful of the Sanctuary and remained quiet during their time on the mountain.
-There’s something so peaceful about watching thousands of butterflies fly all around you, it’s easy to understand why silence is revered.
+All we could hear was the breeze and the flapping of the butterfly’s wings.
+Watching the monarch butterflies of Mexico fly all around you is truly magical.
+When you’re there, it’s easy to understand why silence is revered.

-I personally am very thankful one of the friends we traveled through Mexico with knew about the migration and made a point to re-route us before they returned home.
-It truly was a once in a lifetime experience, and we are so thankful we were able to witness the monarch butterfly migration in Mexico.
+I personally am very thankful one of the friends we traveled through Mexico with knew about the migration and made a point to reroute us before they returned home.
+If you’re planning to travel Mexico during peak migration months, I highly encourage you to build a visit to one of the butterfly sanctuaries for this breathtaking experience.